Lodbrockcraft/Apis_Azure_Synapses/README.md

 # Information this project

-This project aims to explain very simply how to create and configure a user application, to access the Azure Synapse APIs, and provides some example codes to obtain the access token, and how to perform some post and get.
+This project aims to explain very simply how to create and configure a service principal, to access the Azure Synapse APIs, and provides some example codes to obtain the access token, and how to perform some post and get.

-## Create user application
+## Create service principal

-The user application has the purpose of generating a token that will validate our access to the Synapse api.
+The service principal has the purpose of generating a token that will validate our access to the Synapse api.
-Two ways to create the user application.
+Two ways to create the service principal.

 The simplest way is to run the following command in the Azure Cloud Shell in the Azure portal itself.
 Remembering that you need to make sure that the logged in user has sufficient permissions for the task.